BorgwardtLab/S3M/results/README.md

   that was used to obtain the current result.
 This is highly useful for the reproduction of certain results.
 Simply use `git checkout`, with the proper commit ID of course, and build the `s3m` executable.

+The individual shapelets are reported as elements of the `shapelets` list.
+Again, each shapelet has a set of attributes:

+*  `p_val`: The p-value of the shapelet, according to a standard Chi square test.
+* `threshold`: The distance threshold, specified as a *squared*&nbsp;(!)
+  Euclidean distance, that was used to obtain the best contingency table with respect to the test statistic.
+You can use this value to classify new time series.
+* `table`: The contingency table corresponding to the threshold.
+The values are reported in the order `a,b,d,c`, following the notation in the paper.
+* `index`: The index of the time series from which the shapelet was extracted.
+This is only used to provide additional details.
+A value of `0` indicates that the shapelet was extracted from the very first time series of the data set, for example.
+* `start`: The position at which the shapelet was extracted.
+A start value of `0` indicates that the shapelet was taken from the very beginning of the time series, for example.
+* `shapelet`: A list of y values that make up the shapelet.
+Notice that `index` and `start` can be used to fully reconstruct the position of the shapelet with respect to the time series it originated from.